wondee/faststring/README.md

 	- core 			<- the optimized String types
 	- benchmarks 	<- benchmarks of the core types compared to the original ones
 	- analysis		<- analysis of bytecode with WALA
+	- analysis-test 	<- test classes for the use in the unit tests of the analysis project
 ```

 To build the benchmark module you need to build the benchmark tool yabt (http://github.com/wondee/yabt) first and have the right version in your maven repo.